chenxingqiang/secret-learn/doc/governance.rst

 their role, in the past 12 months will be asked if they want to become emeritus members and recant their rights until they become active again.
-The list of members, active and emeritus (with dates at which they became active) is public on the jax-sklearn website.
+The list of members, active and emeritus (with dates at which they became active) is public on the secret-learn website.
 It is the responsibility of the active core contributors to send such a yearly reminder email.

 The following teams form the core contributors group: